 Understanding Dog Behavior

-Before we can address the “how” of stopping bad behavior, we must understand the “why.”
+Before we can solve”the “how” of stopping bad behavior, it is important to know”the “why.”

 Why Dogs Misbehave

-• Lack of Training: Fundamental commands are often overlooked, leading to confusion and misbehavior.
+• Lack of training The most fundamental instructions are often overlooked, which leads to confusion and errors.

 Communication Through Behavior